The "Short Max" is all of Stray's Max Pass except for the Far South. Perfect if you want to do both islands but have slightly less time!

 The pass route is a loop, which means you can start and finish anywhere you would like.
 We recommend at least 3 weeks to get the most out of your trip and to allow some time to hop-off and explore your favourite destinations for longer.

-- Stay at a wilderness lodge in the bush at Raglan – overlooking New Zealand’s black sand, premier surf beach.
+- Stay at an eco-lodge, built in native bush in Raglan – overlooking New Zealand’s black sand, premier surf beach.

-- Spend two nights at award-winning conservation stop and working farm Blue Duck Station, Whakahoro for wild wilderness activities!
+- Spend two nights at Blue Duck Station, an award-winning conservation farm and get hands-on with some wilderness activities!

 - Stay beachfront on the golden sands at the edge of Abel Tasman National Park.